Complete Guide

 Yes.
 If your annual income is less than 40x the monthly rent, you'll need a guarantor (personal or service like Insurent/TheGuarantors) who earns 80x the rent.

-Check if: (1) building was built before 1974, (2) has 6+ units, (3) you're in a covered borough.
+Check if: (1) the building has 6 or more units and was built before January 1, 1974, or (2) it received tax benefits like 421-a or J-51.
 Use the NY State HCR database or JustFix.org to verify.
-Your lease must include a Rent Stabilization Rider if covered.
+Your lease must include a Rent Stabilization Rider if the unit is covered.
+Under HSTPA 2019, you have up to 6 years to bring an overcharge claim.

 Yes, especially if: the unit has been listed 30+ days, it's winter (low demand), you have excellent credit, or you can sign immediately.
 Ask for concessions (1 month free) rather than lower base rent.